 Group Content Editor

-While celebrating her son Dominic’s 10th birthday, Cullen will run as a member of the Boston Medical Center Team in memory of her late husband Carl, who passed away in December 2016.
-She is raising funds for the hospital’s trauma and emergency services center, her way of acknowledging the efforts of BMC personnel during her husband’s final days.
+Cullen is running with the Boston Medical Center Team in memory of her late husband Carl, who passed away in December 2016.
+She is also celebrating her son Dominic’s 10th birthday.
+Raising funds for the BMC trauma and emergency services center is her acknowledgment of the efforts by BMC personnel during her husband’s final days.

-She said she will never forget the little things the staff did, such as taking the time to read to Carl when she wasn’t there, and visiting her children with the hospital’s therapy dog, Autumn, on the day their father passed.
+She said she will never forget the little things the staff did.
+They took the time to read to Carl when she wasn’t there.
+They also visited her children with the hospital’s therapy dog, Autumn, on the day their father passed.

-The Boston Marathon is Cullen’s first attempt at the distance.
+The historic Boston Marathon is Cullen’s first attempt at the distance.

 “I have done half marathons and 5ks, but never a marathon.
 I have always wanted to run Boston, but was never motivated enough to do it.
 When the opportunity to run for Boston Medical Center came up I couldn’t pass it by,” said Cullen, a resident of Beverly who enjoys sports in general and played basketball at Endicott College.
-“I have tried almost every sport thanks to my mom and, with a super competitive family it helped push me to be better.”
+“I have tried almost every sport thanks to my mom.
+With a super competitive family it helped push me to be better.”

 Not one who would be described as an avid runner, Cullen said: “I always hated running.
 I would run 5ks to give back to a cause, but never enjoyed running.
 Over the last year my outlook on running has changed.
 It has become my ‘me time’ and time to clear my head.”

-Her training for the 26-mile, 385-yard test of will began with five-mile runs.
-She is now at 18 miles and will max out at 22 miles before ratcheting back in the final weeks leading to the marathon.
+Training for the 26-mile, 385-yard test of will began with five-mile runs.
+Cullen is now at 18 miles and will max out at 22 miles before ratcheting back in the weeks before the marathon.

 “Training is interesting.
 Knowing I am running for a great cause makes it worth it, but training pushes you both mentally and physically.
 It is nice knowing other people who are running the marathon and working out with them,” she said.
 “My favorite part about training is after I finish a long run I can eat whatever I want and not feel bad.”